HiCoinCom/hicoindocs-en/source/API-WaaS-V2/api_plan.rst

 2.3 Obtain API information
 ~~~~~~~~~~~~~~~~~~~

-Create APIs (currently only one full permissions API is supported)
+Create APIs (currently only allows permission and support one set of API)

 .. image:: images/api_plan_apiliebiao.png
    :width: 800px
    :align: center

-The creation is complete and the public key information is perfected
+The API creation is completed and the public key information is available now.

 .. image:: images/api_plan_apixiangqing.png
    :width: 800px
    :align: center

-2.4 Development and testing
+2.4 Development and Testing
 ~~~~~~~~~~~~~~~~~~~

-Systematically docking with API documents according to the technical solutions provided by the platform
+API documentation integration with the system based on the platform’s capabilities and solutions.